 CITY CHICKEN PROJECT

 Gardeners keep chickens all over the city.
-Just Food recognizes that chickens provide fresh eggs, fun and education for children, fertilizer for the garden, aerated soil, kitchen and garden scrap recycling, etc. The City Farms Program is working with experienced chicken keepers in NYC to create model projects from which gardeners can learn how to keep happy, healthy, and productive chickens.
+Just Food recognizes that chickens provide fresh eggs, fun and education for children, fertilizer for the garden, aerated soil, kitchen and garden scrap recycling, etc. Just Food's Urban Agriculture Program is working with experienced chicken keepers in NYC to create model projects from which gardeners can learn how to keep happy, healthy, and productive chickens.

 Watch the Brook Park chicken coop being built in 20 seconds with dozens of Brook Park community members and volunteers!